shuup/shuup-guide/source/products.rst

 Stock Management Tab
 ^^^^^^^^^^^^^^^^^^^^

-For stocked product, this should display any stock-related management tasks, depending on the product's supplier settings.
+For stocked product, this should display any stock-related management tasks depending on the product's supplier settings.

 .. todo:: Add complete reference for product fields